simplyequipped/pyjs8call/README.md

     &nbsp;

-    Install xvfb if running headless (not supported on Windows or MacOS).
+    b.
+Install xvfb if running headless (not supported on Windows or MacOS)

     On Debian systems:
     ```
     sudo apt install xvfb
     ```

-2. Install pyjs8call using pip3 (or pip if python3 is the default on your system)
+2. Install pyjs8call using pip3 (or pip, if python3 is the default on your system)

     ```
     pip3 install pyjs8call